 - Immediately after boot, RUGGEDCOM ROS will start to generate a unique SSL certificate and SSH key pair, and save each one to its corresponding flash file.
+This process may take several minutes to complete.
 As each one is created, the corresponding service is immediately restarted with the new keys. - At any time during the key generation process, custom keys can be uploaded.
 The custom keys will take precedence over both the default and auto-generated keys. - On subsequent boot, if there is a valid ssl.crt file, the default certificate will not be used for SSL.
 If there is a valid ssh.keys file, the default SSH key will not be used. - At any time, new keys may be uploaded or generated by RUGGEDCOM ROS using the sslkeygen or sshkeygen CLI commands.